ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

       AnnotateStreamline.camJobEnd(camViewId, preprocess, AnnotateStreamline.getTime())
 ```

 Now when you build and deploy a debug version of your application, you can run Streamline and see the annotations and CAMs in the timeline view.
-This will make it obvious whether the time spent in your application is on the inference, ML pre-processing, ML post-processing, or other parts of your application.
+See the [Streamline documentation](https://developer.arm.com/documentation/101816/latest/) for how to make a capture for profiling.
+Once the capture is made and analyzed, you will be able to see when your application is running the inference, ML pre-processing, ML post-processing, or other parts of your application.
+From there you can see where the most time is spent, and how hard the CPU or GPU is working during different parts of the application.
+From this you can then decide if work is needed to improve performance and where that work needs doing.